cinnData/PythonBootcamp/[PY-05] NumPy and Matplotlib.md

 Out[5]: array([2. , 3.2])
 ```

 *Note*.
 The data type is not shown for numeric arrays, only for string type.
 The notation `dtype='<U21'` will look exotic to you.
-Don't pay attention for the time being.
+But don't pay attention to it for the time being.

 A 2D array can be directly created from a list of lists of equal length.
 The terms are entered row-by-row, as in the following example.